Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

     ...
 {% endhighlight %}

-*   Each page of the application is a `<section>` element.
+*   The PSK's design pattern for structuring pages is to make each page a `<section>` element.
+The `<iron-pages>` element controls which page is displayed at any given time.
 *   The `data-route` attribute is an identifier for the routing system.
     You'll set that up for your new page in the next section.
 *   The `<paper-material>` element creates a card which floats on top of the main content area.
-All text, images, and other content should always be contained within one of these cards.
+If you want to follow the Material Design specification, all main content should be displayed on top of one of these cards.
-*   The `elevation` attribute determines how high the card appears to visually float above the main content area.
-Experiment by setting it to values between `0` and `5` to see for yourself.
+*   The `elevation` attribute determines how high a `<paper-material>` element appears to visually float above the main content area.
+Experiment by setting it to values between `0` and `5`.

 1. Add the following content to the bottom of the main section area.